tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

 }
 ```

-In fact, you can have as many things inside a form as you want, although if you intend to add more than 10 SwiftUI requires that you place things in `Group`s to avoid problems.
+You can have as many things inside a form as you want, although if you intend to add more than 10 SwiftUI requires that you place things in `Group`s to avoid problems.

 `Group` is an affordance for grouping view content.
 Groups don’t actually change the way your user interface looks, they just let us work around SwiftUI’s limitation of ten child views inside a parent.